Higher Levels of This 1 Thing in the Blood Is Linked to a Longer Life, According to New Research

 Whole foods are always going to be your best bet over supplements, although the latter can help fill in the gaps if needed.
 Since oily fish are high in protein and two of the more potent forms of omega-3 (eicosapentaenoic acid, or EPA, and docosahexaenoic acid, DHA; both of which are found to be easier for the body to utilize than the alpha-linolenic acid, or ALA, found in plant-based sources), the American Heart Association recommends eating two 3 ½-ounce servings of low-mercury, fatty fish at least twice a week.

-If you think you might be coming up shy, a speedy at-home test like this Omega Quant Omega-3 Index Blood Test Kit (buy it: $49.95, Amazon) can confirm or deny.
+If you think you might be coming up shy, a speedy at-home test like the Omega Quant Omega-3 Index Blood Test Kit (buy it: $49.95, Amazon) can confirm or deny.
 Simply use the kit to submit a blood sample and they'll email you within a week or two about your current blood levels of omega-3s.